 - Do I have appendicitis?

-- Do I need surgery for my appendicitis?
+- Do I need surgery and, if so, how soon?

-- What are the risks of appendix surgery?
+- What are the risks of appendix removal?

 - How long will I need to stay in the hospital after surgery?